Facelift in Brazil: Deep Plane planning for U.S. patients

 - Hypertrophic or widened scarring — uncommon and more frequent in smokers, which is why I require smoking cessation 30 days before and 30 days after surgery.

-- Residual facial asymmetry — small asymmetries are normal after any facial surgery; larger asymmetries are rare and can be corrected in a touch-up after six months.
+- Residual facial asymmetry — small asymmetries are normal after any facial surgery; larger asymmetries may require additional treatment.

 - Result below expectation — the most subjective risk and, in my experience, the one most often linked to inadequate alignment of expectations during consultation.
 That is why I spend time on evaluation and explain exactly how far the deep plane can and cannot take the result.